The EDO presents workshops in collaboration with community groups or dedicated individuals on environmental law issues.

 Are you confused by. . . net gain, offsets, clause 52.17, overlays, the Native Vegetation Framework, conservation significance, endangered species laws . . .?

-This full day workshop includes a presentation by EDO lawyers, a comprehensive set of written materials, and plenty of opportunity for questions and participation.
+This full day workshop includes a presentation by EDO lawyers and plenty of opportunity for questions and participation.
 Morning, lunch and afternoon tea breaks provide opportunities for networking.
-A small attendance cost applies to cover materials.
 Topics may include:

 - Implementation of the Native Vegetation Framework in local planning schemes including permit requirements, offsets and opportunities for community participation in decision making.